Visiting Canterbury

 ![]() |

-| Leeds Castle |
+Leeds Castle |

-Often described as the loveliest castle in the world, Leeds Castle is not far from Canterbury.
+Often described as the “loveliest castle in the world”, Leeds Castle is not far from Canterbury.

-Many of the coach tours from London combine Canterbury and Leeds Castle.
+Most if not all of the coach tours from London combine Canterbury and Leeds Castle.
 The castle set on two islands and has been home to royalty, lords, and ladies for over 1000 years.

 Besides the historic Leeds Castle itself there are extensive grounds with many walks in the grounds, a large aviary, falconry displays, a maze, vineyard, golf course and much else.
 An ideal place to bring a picnic.